-5.1 If your child or you (as an adult learner) is sitting an external examination at the end of their Course, you will be responsible for making arrangements with a convenient exam centre for your child or you (as an adult learner) to sit for the examination, and for payment of the examination fees.
-We strongly advise you to make sure your child or you (as an adult learner) will have access to an exam centre before enrolling on a course.
-We cannot make exam arrangements for you but our Exams Officers will be pleased to advise you on how to proceed.
+5.1 If your child is sitting an external examination at the end of their Course, you will be responsible for making timely arrangements with a convenient examination centre to sit for the examination, and for payment of the examination fees.
+Please be guided by your local Exam Centre’s deadlines for sitting the examinations.

 6. Change of Course

 6.1 If your child wishes to transfer to a different course this must be done within the first three months of the Access Date to the paid-for course.

 6.2 In this event, any fees received for the portion of the course not being taken by the student will be transferred towards the cost of the new course, less an administration fee and cost of new books.